gbxyz/rdnsd/README.md

 Older versions of `rdnsd` used a flat file format for statistics, which would be updated every `UpdateInterval` seconds, or when `rdnsd` received the `USR1` signal.
-This behaviour is now deprecated in favour of the SQLite database, but is still supported for backwards compatibility.
+This behaviour is now deprecated in favour of a database, but is still supported for backwards compatibility.

 The statistics file will contain one line for each server.
 Each line contains the nameserver checked, the response rate as a decimal